Voivio/ML-project/src/pipeline/README.md

 ## Codes

-* data_utils.py
-* feature_utils.py: a stand-alone module.
-Used to extract features and dump them in pkl file.
 * train.py
 * TODO: test.py
 * facealigner.py: a stand-alone module.
 Used to transform original image into face & points; **TODO: change suffix**